sharhar/Leopard-EM/docs/programs/match_template.md

 ## Running the match template program

 Once you've configured a YAML file, running the match template program is fairly simple.
-We have an example script, [`src/programs/run_match_template.py`](https://github.com/Lucaslab-Berkeley/Leopard-EM/blob/main/programs/match_template/run_match_template.py), which processes a single micrograph against a single reference template.
+We have an example script, [`Leopard-EM/programs/run_match_template.py`](https://github.com/Lucaslab-Berkeley/Leopard-EM/blob/main/programs/match_template/run_match_template.py), which processes a single micrograph against a single reference template.
-Again, you will need to simulate a 3D electron scattering potential from a PDB file (for example with the [ttsim3d](https://github.com/teamtomo/ttsim3d) package) before running the script.
+In addition to the YAML configuration path, there are the additional variables `DATAFRAME_OUTPUT_PATH` and `ORIENTATION_BATCH_SIZE`.
+The latter variable should be adjusted based on available GPU memory while the former defines where an output csv file containing located particles should be saved.

-We have not specified any arguments in the line `df = mt_manager.results_to_dataframe()`.
+We have not specified any arguments in the line `df = mt_manager.results_to_dataframe()` by default.
 You can have more control over the peak extraction by specifying a `locate_peak_kwargs` dictionary which can control the desired number of false positives in the search or pick particles given a pre-defined z-score cutoff.

 ```python